CPS = Child Protective Services; cases now litigated in name of Texas Department of Family &

 Supreme Court says that omission of

-statement of points from appellate record was
+statement of points from appellate record

-should have reviewed the merits of the
+appeals should have reviewed the merits

-mother's appeal from the trial court's order
+of the mother's appeal from the trial

-terminating her parental rights.
+court's order terminating her parental

 In Interest of K.C.B., a Child, No. 07-1068 (Tex.